Basic Information

 About Bridge Load Rating

 Bridge load rating determines the safe load-carrying capacity of a bridge.
 The Inventory Rating represents the maximum permissible load for indefinite traffic, while the Operating Rating represents the absolute maximum permissible load.
+For a deeper understanding of how loads affect structural members, you might find our structural load calculator helpful for analyzing different load combinations.

 Bridge Geometry